Configure a Microsoft Dynamics CRM Internet-facing deployment

 For information about how to make a Web site available on the Internet, see the "Domain Name Resolution" topic in the IIS Help.

 If you do not have a secure proxy and firewall solution on your network, we recommend that you use a dedicated remote access, proxy, or firewall server, such as the Windows Server Remote Access Server role or Windows Firewall with Advanced Security.
 For more information, see Remote Access Overview and Windows Firewall with Advanced Security Overview.

 Use the following steps as configuration guidelines.

-For Microsoft Dynamics CRM for Microsoft Office Outlook to be able to access the Microsoft Dynamics CRM Server 2013 over the Internet, you must specify the external Web address that will be used to access the Internet-facing Microsoft Dynamics CRM Server 2013.
-To do this, you must install CRM for Outlook, and then run the Configuration Wizard.
+For Microsoft Dynamics CRM for Outlook to be able to access the Microsoft Dynamics CRM Server over the Internet, you must specify the external Web address that will be used to access the Internet-facing Microsoft Dynamics CRM Server.
+To do this, you must install Dynamics CRM for Outlook, and then run the Configuration Wizard.
 Then, during configuration, type the external Web address in the External Web address box.
 If you install server roles, this Web address must specify where the Discovery Web Service role is installed.
-For more information about how to configure CRM for Outlook, see Task 2: Configure Microsoft Dynamics CRM for Outlook.
+For more information about how to configure Dynamics CRM for Outlook, see Set up CRM for Outlook.

 For detailed steps to configure IFD, see Configure IFD for Microsoft Dynamics CRM.